quintel/etmodel/app/views/pages/_whats_new_content.en.md

 -> ![](/assets/pages/whats_new/installed_flexible_capacities_en.png) <-

-The chart can be found in **[Flexibility → Overview][flexibility provision]** where we have also updated the explanations accompanying the other charts in this section.
+The chart can be found in **[Flexibility → Overview](/scenario/flexibility/flexibility_overview/the-provision-of-flexibility-capacity)** where we have also updated the explanations accompanying the other charts in this section.
 We now discuss the inflexible demand and supply and the residual load curves in more detail.

 ## New chart showing the stored volume of electricity

 A relevant performance metric for electricity storage technologies is the extent to which they are utilised.
 We have visualised the charging and discharging behaviour of these technologies in a new chart which shows the hourly stored volume of electricity.

-You can find the chart in **[Flexibility → Excess electricity → Storage][electricity storage]**.
+You can find the chart in **[Flexibility → Excess electricity → Storage](/scenario/flexibility/flexibility_storage/electricity-storage)**.
 You can choose to view all of the electricity storage technologies at once, or just one of...

 * Batteries in households
 * Batteries in electric vehicles